GTT Communications: History

 On January 14, 2014, GTT officially changed its name to GTT Communications, Inc. In February 2014, GTT announced opening a new office in Hong Kong's Central District, bringing its total to 9 offices in 6 countries.
 In October 2014, GTT announced it had closed the acquisition of UNSi, a communications company providing data services to large enterprise and carrier clients.

 On February 19, 2015, GTT entered into a definitive agreement to acquire MegaPath’s managed services business, which provides private wide-area-networking, Internet access services, managed services and managed security to multinational clients.
 On October 22, 2015, GTT acquired One Source Networks (OSN), a provider of data, Internet, Session Initiation Protocol (SIP) trunking and managed services.

 On February 9, 2016, GTT acquired Telnes Broadband for $18 million.
 On October 7, 2016, GTT announced the award of Government Services Administrations (GSA) IT Schedule 70 Contract.
 The IT Schedule 70 is the largest acquisition vehicle in the United States federal government.

 On January 9, 2017, GTT completed the acquisition of Hibernia Networks for $590 million.
 The company acquired five subsea cables, including Hibernia Express (now GTT Express), a low latency transatlantic cable system.
 In May, GTT purchased IP broker and aggregator Giglinx, for $21 million.
 On June 19, GTT announced it was acquiring Perseus Telecom, a provider of low latency services for the financial market industry, for $37.5 million.
 On June 26, GTT announced it was acquiring Massachusetts-based telecommunications provider Global Capacity, for $100 million and 1.85 million shares of GTT common stock.
 The deal closed on September 18.

 In January 2018, GTT announced the acquisition of Custom Connect, an Amsterdam-headquartered provider of high speed network connectivity for multinational enterprises and financial services firms.
 On February 26, GTT announced the acquisition of Interoute, operator of one of Europe's largest independent fiber networks and cloud networking platforms, for approximately €1.9 billion ($2.3 billion) in cash.
 The deal subsequently closed on May 31.
 On March 12, GTT expanded its Canadian footprint by acquiring Toronto-based telecommunications company Accelerated Connections.
-On October 1, GTT acquired Cary, NC-based Access Point, a provider of communications services in the US market.
+On October 1, GTT acquired Cary, North Carolina-based Access Point, a provider of communications services in the US market.

-On December 2, 2019 GTT completed its acquisition of KPN International, a division of Netherlands-based telecommunications company KPN N.V., operating a global IP network serving enterprise and carrier clients.
+On December 2, 2019, GTT completed its acquisition of KPN International, a division of Netherlands-based telecommunications company KPN N.V., operating a global IP network serving enterprise and carrier clients.

 On October 16, 2020, GTT announced an agreement with I Squared Capital to sell the infrastructure division of GTT.
 The division consists of a pan-European, North American, and subsea fiber network and data center assets and associated infrastructure services provided to customers which were acquired by GTT through the Hibernia, Interoute and KPN International acquisitions.